Wash & care instructions

-The protective system used in SIP Protection clothing is a combination of a number of immobilization and speed reduction principles of the chainsaw.
+The protective system used in SIP Protection clothing is a combination of a number of immobilisation and speed reduction principles of the chainsaw.

-Because of the unique features of the SIP Protection anti-cut material, we can manufacture products, which comply with the European Standard EN 381, and which are light, comfortable and easy to maintain.
+Because of the unique features of the SIP Protection anti-cut material, we can manufacture products that comply with the European Standard EN 11393, and that are light, comfortable and easy to maintain.

 Maintenance is of utmost importance to make sure that the independent layers within the protective inlay do not stick together, or are damaged in any way, thus decreasing the level of protection.

 Compare it, if you will, to a car.
-Without occasionally servicing your brakes, you will not be driving safely.
+Without occasionally servicing your brakes, you won’t be driving safely.
 Each garment you will get comes with a separate manual about how to properly wash and dry.

 Whenever you have a question on the maintenance of your garment, please carefully read the user instructions that are added to every single packaging.